 Eid, in Arabic, quite literally means “Feast, or Festival”.
 There are usually two Eids in the Islamic calendar each year – Eid al Fitr and later in the year Eid al Adha.
-Here’s 10 interesting facts about Eid al Fitr!
+Want to find out more?
+Check out these interesting facts about Eid al Fitr!

 Eid Al-Fitr is a three day celebration to mark the end of Ramadan and the end of fasting.

 During the month of Ramadan, Muslisms fast from Sun up to sundown to honour the month that the Quran was revealed to the Prophet Mohammed.

 3. Its name translates as such.

 Eid al-Fitr is a literal translation of the event that’s being celebrated – ‘Festival of the Breaking of the Fast’ or ‘the Feast of Fast-Breaking’.

 Across the world, Eid al-Fitr starts at different times – even on different days – depending on location because the celebration doesn’t begin until the new Moon appears in the sky.

 5. Eid’s length varies from year to year.